It seems some people have no sense of reality whatsoever.

 Moving on, the article attacks me for quoting from a website called Redress Online, because it publishes the work of Gilad Atzmon who, it is claimed, is a notorious anti-Semite.

-I did, indeed, refer to that website – it was the origin of the infamous image of Israel superimposed on the American Midwest.
-There was no way to state this fact without referring to Redress Online!
+I did, indeed, refer to that website – I understood at the time that it was the origin of the image of Israel superimposed on the American Midwest.
+There was no way to state this without referring to Redress Online!
+Further investigations have revealed that the image had been created before it was used on that site – its origin remains unknown – so its use there has no bearing on the original intention behind it, one way or the other.

-The reasons for the image’s creation are as described in my article and have nothing to do with anti-Semitism but are, in fact, satirical.
+The reasons for the image’s creation still appear to be as described in my article and have nothing to do with anti-Semitism but are, in fact, satirical.

 Gilad Atzmon, any anti-Semitism of his, and any use of my work by him, are entirely irrelevant to those facts.
 I can’t help what other people do with my work – as the Campaign Against Antisemitism article clearly demonstrates.